andrewhill157/easygrid/README.md

 ...
 ```

-You must specify the command attribute within the class.
-If you do not provide a name command, the name will be the name of the class.
+The object you add must simply specify the command attribute and may optionally specify any attributes that match the name of arguments to the add function such as self.inputs, self.outputs, etc. If you do not provide a name command, the name will be the name of the class.
 All others are optional as with the `add()` command.

 This allows for easier code reuse and is more organized.
 It may not be as intuitive to some people, which is why both add() and add_job() are supported.